Detroit Red Wings booed off the ice in embarrassing 9-2 loss to lowly Coyotes at home

 Falling behind

-Fabbri scored five minutes after Boyd took advantage of Nick Leddy’s stationary defense to win a puck battle down low.
+Fabbri scored five minutes after Boyd took advantage of Leddy’s stationary defense to win a puck battle down low.
 Nick Ritchie put the Coyotes up by a goal at 8:15, putting the finishing touch on some fabulous work by Barrett Hayton.
-Hayton, the no. 5 pick in 2018 (one spot before the Wings took Filip Zadina) cycled the puck around Detroit’s zone and behind the net before dishing it to Ritchie at the other post.
+The No. 5 pick in 2018 (one spot before the Wings took Filip Zadina) cycled the puck around Detroit’s zone and behind the net before dishing it to Ritchie at the other post.

 Chychrun doubles up